google/WebFundamentals/src/content/en/updates/2017/06/budget-api.md

 To allow developers to consume a user's resources in the background, the web platform is introducing the concept of a budget using the new Budget API.
-Each site has a set amount of resource that they can consume for background actions, such as a silent push, will depleats the budget.
+Each site has a set amount of resource that they can consume for background actions, such as a silent push, where each operation will depleat the budget.
 When the budget is spent, background actions can no longer be performed without user visibility or consent.
 The user agent will be responsible for determining budget assigned to a web app based on it's heuristics, for example budget allowance could be linked to user engagement.
+Each browser can decide it's own heuristic.

 **TL;DR **The budget API allows to you to reserve budget, use budget, get a list of remaining budget and understand the cost of background operations